Are you familiar with the process of marbleizing / crystallizing for marble polishing?

 So, understand once you crystallize you no longer have a "marble" surface.
 It becomes a "chemically manufactured" surface.
 Traditional, proven methods for marble cleaning, care and marble repair can no longer be used.
 You are stuck having to maintain the chemicalized surface.

-Yes, I know it's been around for a while, but that doesn't make it good or beneficial.
+Yes, it's been around for a while, but that doesn't make it good or beneficial.
 Agent Orange has been around a long time too.

 The people that have it done simply don't know any better (no reason they or you should of course) and get sold by the sales pitch which seems fine and dandy.

-Example: You have your floor crystallized then a couple three years later when this chemical crust that isn't as durable as marble starts to look crappy you have it crystallized again only the first guy who did it is out of business or not available so you go with someone else who uses a different formula.
+Example: You have your marble, limestone, or travertine floor crystallized.
+Then a couple three years later when this chemical crust (that isn't as durable as marble) starts to look crappy, you have it recrystallized again only the first guy who did it is out of business or not available so you go with someone else who uses a different formula.

-like it's the latest greatest thing, but the main reason they like it is because it requires very little experience or knowledge of marble.
-Traditional marble polishing
+Proponents of the procedure and the sales literature make it seem like it's the latest greatest thing, but the main reason they like it is because it requires very little experience or knowledge of marble.

 That's why I've written a comprehensive marble maintenance manual to debunk the myths and to teach consumers how to clean and maintain their marble the right way.

-If you are interested in learning about simple proven solutions, what you should and shouldn't do, etc. then check out Cleaning Marble Secrets
+If you are interested in learning about simple proven solutions, what you should and shouldn't do, then check out Cleaning Marble Secrets.